ryachen01/Quest/README.md

-# Social Media Blockchain DApp
+# EtherGram

-This project is essentially an Instagram clone built on top of the ethereum block chain which uses an erc20 token to incentivize users to be active
+This project is essentially an Instagram clone built on top of the ethereum blockchain which uses an Erc20 token to incentivize users to be active.

-Built primarily using React Js and Solidity
+Built using React Js and Solidity

 ## Installation

 ### Step 1:

 Download Node Js, React Js, and Truffle

 ### Step 2:

 Change directories to client then run

 ```sh
 cd client, npm run start